 For clients/participants there are 2 means by which aspects of their personal data will be shared with third parties:

 - Clinical Supervision: Regular meetings between the MANN uP Representative and a clinical supervisor in line with BACP requirements to monitor the quality of programme delivery.
 Clients/participants are presented as ‘cases’ (using Unique Identifier Code) and are not personally identified in any way.

-- MANN uP Accounts: Record clients/participants details relative to payments received and copies of invoices/receipts.
+- MANN uP Accounting: Record clients/participants details relative to payments received and copies of bank and PayPal statements showing client/participant payments and invoices/receipts.
 These will be accessible to MANN uP’s bookkeeper to prepare annual returns and may be made accessible to HMRC for audit purposes.

 For clients/participants there are 6 means by which aspects of their personal data may be shared with third parties:

 - Referral Request (Outbound): A written request to a third-party agency/organisation by MANN uP requested by a client/participant (with their consent) to support that individual to be referred into another service.